 - Artbitrum layer 2 chain has lower gas fees than Ethereum main net.

-- USDS: Beefy Finance (IMF) on Ethereum ~17% APY
+- USDC: Beefy Finance (MEV Capital) on Avalanche ~8% APY

 - USDC or USDT: Maple Finance on Ethereum ~9% APY